 Is SiteGround better than InMotion hosting?

-SiteGround is better than InMotion Hosting in every category.
-It provides better performance, with great uptime and response times, along with fast website speeds, an interface that’s more appealing and easy to use, stronger security, and solid customer support.
+Overall, SiteGround is better than InMotion Hosting.
+It provides exceptional performance, with great uptime and response times, along with fast website speeds, an interface that’s more appealing and easy to use, stronger security, and solid customer support.